-(Amd) 11.2.2 Ventilating or Heat-Producing Equipment.
+- (Amd) 11.2.2 Ventilating or Heat-Producing Equipment.
 Ventilating or heat-producing equipment shall be in accordance with the CSFSC.
-Approved existing installations may be continued in service.

-- (Del) 11.3.1 Fire Fighter's Emergency Operation.
+Approved existing installations may be continued in service. - (Del) 11.3.1 Fire Fighter's Emergency Operation.
 Delete section. - (Del) 11.3.2 Number of Cars.
 Delete section. - (Del) 11.3.3 Elevator Machine Rooms.
 Delete section. - (Del) 11.3.4 Elevator Testing.
 Delete section. - (Amd) 11.5.2.1 Kerosene burners and oil stoves shall be equipped with a primary safety control furnished as an integral part of the appliance by the manufacturer to stop the flow of oil in the event of flame failure.
 Barometric oil feed is not permitted.
-All unvented fuel-burning room heaters shall be listed by a nationally recognized testing laboratory.

-(Amd) 11.5.2.2 Unvented kerosene burners and oil stoves shall not be used in any residence other than a single-family detached home.

-(Amd) 11.10.1 Where Installed, two-way radio communication enhancement systems shall be maintained in accordance with NFPA 72 and the AH).

-(Amd) 11.12.2.2.2 Pitched Small Roof Design.
-When allowed by the AHJ as referenced by section 11.12.2.2.3 of this code, photovoltaic systems installed in roofs configured similar to one- and two-family dwellings and townhouses shall be in accordance with this section.
+All unvented fuel-burning room heaters shall be listed by a nationally recognized testing laboratory. - (Amd) 11.5.2.2 Unvented kerosene burners and oil stoves shall not be used in any residence other than a single-family detached home. - (Amd) 11.10.1 Where Installed, two-way radio communication enhancement systems shall be maintained at a level determined by the AHJ and in accordance with NFPA 72. - (Del) 11.10.2 Delete section. - (Amd) 11.12.2.2.2 Pitched Small Roof Design.
+When allowed by the AHJ as referenced by section 11.12.2.2.3 of this code, photovoltaic systems installed on roofs configured similar to one- and two-family dwellings and townhouses shall be in accordance with this section.